Glenn Ligon: To Disembark (1993) and Runaways (1993)

 In 1993, Ligon's To Disembark was presented at the Hirshhorn Museum and Sculpture Garden in Washington, D.C.
-The title references to the title of a book of poetry by Gwendolyn Brooks.
+The title references the title of a book of poetry by Gwendolyn Brooks.
 This show connected the legacy of American slavery to current racial injustices and evoked the recognition that African Americans are still coping with the remnants of slavery and its manifestation in racism.
 In the titular work of the exhibition Untitled (To Disembark) from 1993, Ligon created a series of packing crates modeled after the one described by ex-slave Henry "Box" Brown in his Narrative of Henry Box Brown who escaped from Slavery Enclosed in a Box 3 Feet Long and 2 Wide.
 Brown was a slave who escaped slavery by shipping himself from Virginia to freedom in Philadelphia via a box crate.
 To Disembark the exhibition centers around nine crates that Ligon constructed and dispersed throughout the gallery.
 Ligon also took note of how Brown was allegedly singing when he arrived in Philadelphia.
 To incorporate this element, Ligon placed speakers inside the crates quietly playing songs such as "Strange Fruit" sung by Billie Holiday and "Sound of da Police" by KRS-one.
 Each crate played a different sound, such as a heartbeat, a spiritual, or contemporary rap music.
 The juxtaposition of all of the songs, spanning a century, is an auditory element which creates a chorus across time, further exposing the lasting effects of slavery.
 "Strange Fruit" has been used by other black artists such as Hank Willis Thomas in his photography series of the same name.